 Arousal: “When you have sexy feelings and you feel tingly or excited all over your body especially in your private area*.”

-*You could substitute genitals, vagina, or penis for private area to be more concrete.
+*You could substitute genitals, vulva, or penis for private area to be more concrete.
 Sometimes with middle school students I say “you know where” to be intentionally more vague- but only if I’m confident they do know where.

 Erection: “When blood fills the penis making it harder and bigger”.
 I follow this up with the why it happens, “because you have sexy feelings.
 You feel aroused.”